zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_task_irqs.rst

 .. note::
-   Unlike most other microkernel object types, task-level IRQs are defined as a group using a configuration option, rather than as individual public objects in an .MDEF file or private objects in a source file.
+   Unlike most other microkernel object types, task-level IRQs are defined as a group using a configuration option, rather than as individual public objects in an MDEF or private objects in a source file.

 Example: Allocating a Task IRQ